-Tool 2: DC mode without division (JVET-J0021 Qualcomm/Technicolor; JVET-J0020 Panasonic )
+Tool 2: DC mode without division (JVET-J0020 Panasonic )

-J0021: DC mode is essentially identical to JEM, except when the sum of block width and height is equal to a power of two, in which case the division is replaced by a shift operator when calculating the average DC value for prediction.
-In other cases, the division is implemented by a look-up table.

-J0020: The division can also be replaced by a slightly different value of the DC mode to avoid adding an additional look-up table.
-Two separate DC values for the reference samples above the block DCup and the reference samples left of the block DCleft are calculated and combined together by calculating (DCup + DCleft) >> 1, which enables using a shift operator for all the DC values calculation.
+JVET-J0020: Two separate DC values for the reference samples above the block DCup and the reference samples left of the block DCleft are calculated and combined together by calculating (DCup + DCleft) >> 1, which enables using a shift operator for all the DC values calculation even when the sum of block width and height is not equal to a power of two.
+This is applied to both luma and chroma DC prediction.

 Bit stream organization

-N/A
+N/A.